 OK so I decided that my kids needed some indoor fun time.
 It has been brutally cold here in Upstate NY (the unofficial motto is "if you don't like the weather today, move south").
 It is difficult for me to say, "Go outside and play." when the wind chill factor makes Mount Washington in New Hampshire look tropical.
 I prefer my children with pink skin and all digits in tact.
 I have really been trying to limit the amount of TV and video games they are sucked into, as well.
 Don't get me wrong, I do love to park myself on the couch and not move for 2-3 hours at a time (hence my inability to lose weight, but I digress), but enough is enough already!

+On Saturday, I decided to make Oobleck.
 For those of you who don't have kids, Oobleck is derived from the Dr. Suess book, "Bartholomew and the Oobleck."
 It is a simple recipe (see below) and it is by far the coolest stuff ever!

 RECIPE: